 Literature Review

 The concept of a circular economy has become increasingly important in recent years, and is seen as instrumental in solving the construction waste problem (López Ruiz et al., 2020).
 The circular economy aims to improve the utilization rate of resources and obtain the maximum economic output with as little environmental cost as possible, including minimum resource consumption and minimum waste generation (Palafox-Alcantar et al., 2020).
 In a circular economy, more attention is paid to maximizing the usefulness and utility of resources.
 However, circular strategies seeking to boost the efficiency of construction materials will not succeed without the participation of construction workers who are directly involved in two important phases: construction materials use, and waste disposal (Bakshan et al., 2017).
-Construction workers' behaviour and decision making in the two phases not only directly affect the circular economy in the preferred option of success (reduction, reuse, and waste separation at source), but also have a direct impact on the subsequent construction waste recovery (recycling).
+Construction workers' behaviour and decision making in the two phases not only directly affect the circular economy in the preferred option of success in reduction, reuse, and waste separation at source, but also have a direct impact on the subsequent construction waste recovery and recycling.

 An increasing number of scholars are focusing on behavioural research in effective CWM towards a circular economy, including contractor's CWM behaviour and construction contractor employees' waste reduction behaviour (Li et al., 2018), attitudes towards construction waste recycling (Yuan et al., 2022), and separation behaviour (Mak et al., 2019).
 However, these studies focused on one specific aspect of construction waste behaviour only while omitting the workers' behaviour toward minimisation and recycling of construction waste.
 Furthermore, previous studies focused on workers' individual personal behaviour toward construction waste in terms of waste management behaviour (Wu et al., 2017) and waste reduction behaviour (Yang et al., 2020), with little attention paid to co-workers' behaviour.
 The PEB of employees refers to the individual's behaviour to improve the structure of the ecosystem by reducing or eliminating the negative impact of their own activities on the environment (Coelho et al., 2017).
 Its essence is to achieve environmental improvement by effectively alleviating environmental problems (Ansari et al., 2021).
 The main purpose of CWM is to reduce the negative impact of construction activity on the environment (Wang et al., 2019).
 The adoption of PEB in this study helps to combine CWM and environmental protection together and make the behavioural study of construction waste more comprehensive; PEB focuses on actions that help reduce the environmental impact of construction waste, rather than a single reduction of construction waste.
 Therefore, PEB towards CWM can be a solution to the dilemma of studying unilateral behaviour toward construction waste.